When is the application deadline?

 For journalists, submit both of the following:

-1. A bibliography of up to 10 - and no fewer than three - published, broadcast or online works in journalism.
+2. A bibliography of up to 10 – – and no fewer than three – of your published, broadcast or online works in journalism, ideally two years old or less.
+In addition, if you design or manage a website, include the link.

 If you are an editor or producer, supply up to 10 – and no fewer than three – samples of work with an explanation of your contribution.

-For arts practitioners (artists) and recent graduates, submit five recent (within the past two years) examples of your writing, each being no less than 550 words and not more than 1,100.
+For arts practitioners (artists) and recent graduates, submit no fewer than five links to your recent work (from three years ago max), each being no less than 550 words and not more than 1,100.
+These may be video or podcasts of your visual art, music compositions, etc., no longer than 20 minutes.
 Written work unrelated to the arts is accepted, but there should be no more than two of these.
-Blogs are considered published work.
+Blogs are considered published work; provide links.
 Academic papers will also be accepted.
-If you want us to look at your body of work as an artist, submit no fewer than five links to your recent work (from three years ago max).
-In addition, show us written work samples, as per instructions above.
+If you want us to look at your body of work as an artist, submit no fewer than five links to your recent work (from three years ago max); in addition show us written work samples, as per instructions above in this section.

 How many letters of recommendation are needed and from whom?